Archive for the ‘epic-hero-1’ Tag

 Hopping onto the boat, there’s a rope and a bar of chocolate (you can eat the chocolate, and the game says it is delicious, but with no further effect; I don’t know if this is a red herring style game yet or if everything is important).
 The door unlocks with the keys from the flowers.

-Inside you can climb up to a bed and find shelves with some sharp repellent and some money (as long as you LOOK SHELVES more than once, but that’s pretty standard for this era).
+Inside you can climb up to a bed and find shelves with some shark repellent and some money (as long as you LOOK SHELVES more than once, but that’s pretty standard for this era).

 After going inside (and only after going inside, this is essentially an event-based trigger rather than a time-based one) you find that the boat has now moved and you’re in the open ocean.